-This example is typically formed with a one-piece hemispherical skull embossed with six radiating ribs in raised relief and fitted at its apex with a pierced finial on top of a circular domed washer.
-The brow has a flat obtusely pointed peak with a folded edge, with a hole at the point, and is attached to the skull by six dome-headed rivets.
-The peak is folded at its brim and pierced at its rear near the front of the skull with a rectangular hole to accommodate a sliding nasal-bar secured by a locking screw which passes through a riveted staple.
+This example is typically formed with a one-piece hemispherical skull embossed with six radiating ribs in raised relief and fitted at its apex with a pierced finial on top of a circular washer.
+The brow has a flat obtusely pointed peak with a folded edge, with a hole at the point, and is attached to the skull by dome-headed rivets.
+The peak is pierced at its rear, near the middle of its attachment to the skull, with a rectangular hole to accommodate a sliding nasal-bar secured by a locking screw which passes through a riveted staple.
 The bar has an outward facing stopper at the base and the club shaped flange at the opposite end which is stamped a letter “L” and a smaller similar shaped punch above.

-A flaring neck-guard of four lames folded at the edges are attached together and to the skull by further dome-headed rivets at the nape.
-Each side of the skull is attached with one of a pair of pendent scutiform cheek-pieces each pierced with seven circular auditory holes in dice formation.
-Further dome-headed rivets are applied around the base of the skull and on the cheek pieces to secure an inner liner which is now absent.
-Inside, the skull retains its square metal lining washers reinforced with leather.
+A flaring neck-guard consists of four separately made articulated lames folded at the edges, attached together and to the skull by further rivets at the nape.
+Each side of the skull is attached with one of a pair of pendent scutiform cheek-pieces each pierced with seven circular auditory holes.
+Further rivets are applied around the base of the skull and on the cheek pieces to secure an inner liner which is now absent.
+Inside, the skull retains most of its leather liner straps attached with rivets and washers.

 The helmet is a nice example of its type.
-The skull width side to side is 9 inches (just under 23 cm).
+The skull width ear to ear is 8 inches (just over 20 cm).